How to Appeal a Worker’s Compensation Denial

 Suffering an injury at the workplace can be a very frustrating experience, especially if the injury is severe enough to prevent you from working and earning a paycheck.
 Workers are typically entitled to workers’ compensation benefits if they are injured while on the job.
 Unfortunately, many people are denied benefits and may be forced to pay for medical bills and other expenses out of their own pocket.

 If your worker’s comp claim has been denied, you should not lose hope.
-You have the ability to appeal the denial, and the Raleigh workers compensation attorneys of the Law Office of Sam Scudder, are here to help you fight for benefits.
+You have the ability to appeal the denial, and the Morehead City workers compensation attorneys of the Law Office of Sam Scudder, are here to help you fight for benefits.
 Contact us today at 919-851-3311 to schedule a free consultation to discuss your legal options.

 How to Appeal